Moesif/express-gateway-plugin-moesif/README.md

     - moesif
   ```

-- Add moesif policy to your pipelines.
+- Add moesif policy to your pipelines also in the `gateway.config.yml`.
   ```yml

   pipelines: